hedger9487/ace-connect/README.md

 ### SWI-Prolog

 The libraries of the `ape.exe` file may require the libraries of [SWI-Prolog](https://www.swi-prolog.org/) go and download it.
+Or if you're on Linux, you could search on your package manager.

 ### Python packages

 ```bash